-101 Decent homes standard
+90 Decent homes standard

-(1) The Housing Act 2004 is amended as follows.

-In section 1 (new system for assessing housing conditions and enforcing housing standards), after subsection (3) insert -"(3A) This Part also provides- (a) for regulations to specify requirements that must be met in England by qualifying residential premises, and 5 for the enforcement of those requirements by local housing authorities in England."
-In subsection (4) of that section, after paragraph (d) insert accommodation in England the availability for occupation of which is secured under 10 Part 7 of the Housing Act 1996 (homelessness), and that is of a description specified by regulations made by the Secretary of State."
-After subsection (4) of that section, insert- Before making regulations under subsection (4)(e)(ii), the Secretary of 15 State must consult such persons as the Secretary of State considers appropriate.
-(4B) The requirement to consult under subsection (4A) may be satisfied by consultation before (as well as after) the passing of the Renters' Rights Act 2025."
-20 After section 2 insert - "Additional standards for certain housing in England 2A Power to set standards for qualifying residential premises The Secretary of State may by regulations specify requirements to be met by qualifying residential premises.
-25 The matters which may be covered by the requirements include (but are not limited to) the following matters the state of repair of the premises, things to be provided for use by, or for the safety, security or comfort of, persons occupying the premises, and 30 the means of keeping the premises at a suitable temperature.
-The requirements are to consist of one or both of the following - requirements which the Secretary of State considers appropriate to be subject to enforcement under section 5 (duty of local housing authorities to take enforcement action), referred to in 35 this Part as "type 1 requirements", and requirements which the Secretary of State considers appropriate to be subject to enforcement under section 7 (power of local housing authorities to take enforcement action), referred to in this Part as "type 2 requirements".

-(4) The regulations may contain exceptions from the requirements.
+- (1) The Housing Act 2004 is amended as follows. - (2) In section 1 (new system for assessing housing conditions and enforcing housing standards), after subsection (3) insert- - "(3A) This Part also provides- - (a) for regulations to specify requirements that must be met in England by qualifying residential premises, and - (b) for the enforcement of those requirements by local housing authorities in England."

+- (3) In subsection (4) of that section, after paragraph (d) insert - "(e) accommodation in England - (i) the availability for occupation of which is secured under Part 7 of the Housing Act 1996 (homelessness), and - (ii) that is of a description specified by regulations made by the Secretary of State." - (4) After section 2 insert -

+"Additional standards for certain housing in England

+2A Power to set standards for qualifying residential premises

+- (1) The Secretary of State may by regulations specify requirements to be met by qualifying residential premises. - (2) The matters which may be covered by the requirements include (but are not limited to) the following matters- - (a) the state of repair of the premises, - (b) things to be provided for use by, or for the safety, security or comfort of, persons occupying the premises, and - (c) the means of keeping the premises at a suitable temperature. - (3) The requirements are to consist of one or both of the following - (a) requirements which the Secretary of State considers appropriate to be subject to enforcement under section 5 (duty of local housing authorities to take enforcement action), referred to in this Part as "type 1 requirements", and - (b) requirements which the Secretary of State considers appropriate to be subject to enforcement under section 7 (power of local housing authorities to take enforcement action), referred to in this Part as "type 2 requirements". - (4) The regulations may contain exceptions from the requirements.